jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
             - consider the software supplychain or dependencies of libries used, when addressing updates and patching
 - 3.5.10 Containerization
-    - **Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the enclosed app, and the common or shared OS elements are then part of the hypervisor
+    - **Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the app, and the common or shared OS elements are used from the hypervisor
         - Containerization is able to provide 10 to 100 x more application density per physical server compared to traditional virtualization
         - Vendors often have security benchmarks and hardening guidelines to follow to enhance container security
         - Securing containers: